sam-caldwell/ami/docs/compiler_grammar.md

 - Within node argument lists, authors may specify declarative edge specifications such as `edge.FIFO(...)`, `edge.LIFO(...)`, or `edge.Pipeline(...)`.
 - These are compiler-generated artifacts, not runtime function calls.
 The compiler recognizes them and emits high-performance queue/bridge implementations during code generation.
 - See `docs/edges.md` for semantics and performance considerations.

+Mutability rules (subset)
+- Default is immutable: assignments are only legal within `mut { ... }` blocks.
+- Parser captures function body tokens; semantics enforce that `=` occurs only when inside a `mut` block.

+Container types (subset)
+- Map: `map<K,V>` where `K` and `V` are types.
+In this phase:
+  - Exactly two type arguments required.
+  - Key type `K` cannot be a pointer, slice, map, set, or another generic type.